lucas-carmo/METiS/readme.md

 - I have run into a problem when Anaconda is installed.
 Armadillo could not found **libhdf5.so.101**, so I had to do one of the following:
     1. Add this line to **~/.bashrc**: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/lib` (in my case, that was `/home/user/anaconda3/lib`).
 Then, I needed to reload the .bashrc by running `source ~\.bashrc`.
 After that, METiS compiled and linked just fine.
 However, this solution may affect other application, so I don't recommend it.

+    OR

-    2. The other option was to include the following lines in the compiling script, in such a way that it does not affect other applications:
+    2. The other option is to include the following lines in the compiling and running scripts, in such a way that it does not affect other applications:
 ```
     LD_LIBRARY_PATH=/path/to/lib
     export LD_LIBRARY_PATH